-Population and employment projections for the Pierce Transit service area and central Puget Sound support the necessity for fast and reliable regional transit.
+Unfortunately, the mindset in Pierce County is that local bus transit is not needed and that regional rail to Seattle and points beyond is designed only for weekday commuters.
+And yet population and employment projections for the Pierce Transit service area and central Puget Sound support the necessity for fast and reliable regional transit.
 Today, we experience heavy traffic congestion day and night on Pierce County's avenues and Washington's interstate highways-traffic used to be limited to weekday peak commute times.
 Ask anyone who has lived in Pierce County more than a few years, and they will agree that traffic congestion continues to increase as more people move into the area.
 So, is transit the solution?
 Yes, though not in its current form.

-This Long Range Plan Update offers excitement as Pierce Transit celebrates its 40th birthday.
+This Long Range Plan Update offers hope and excitement as Pierce Transit celebrates its 40th birthday.
 The Update introduces a method for improving and expanding the transit system within a few years, in order to meet latent demand and to grow ridership.
-Bus transit is the most common mass transit mode worldwide because implementation is nimble and operation is economical.
-Yet it must be fast, dependable, and safe to compete with real-time, on demand, door-to-door service offered by automobiles and trucks.
+Bus transit is still the most common mass transit mode worldwide because the implementation is nimble and it is economical to operate.
+Yet it must be fast, dependable, and safe to compete with the real-time, on demand, and door-to-door service offered by automobiles and trucks.